George Seton, 7th Lord Seton: Edinburgh and the Reformation

+Mary's portrait

-In Paris in October 1560, he secretly met the English ambassador, Nicolas Throckmorton, asking him for a passport to return to Scotland through England.
+In Paris in October 1560, he secretly met the English ambassador, Nicholas Throckmorton, asking him for a passport to return to Scotland through England.
 He managed to convince Throckmorton that he regretted his service to Mary of Guise and French causes.
 Seton had gained a French pension as a gentleman of the King's Chamber.
-He intended to take a portrait of Queen Mary and her letter to Elizabeth, but Mary disappointed him of this mission, saying the picture was not ready.
-Seton left France in November 1560, accompanied by an archer of the Scottish Guard called Alexander Clark, whose loyalty Throckmorton thought he had bought.
+He intended to take a portrait of Queen Mary and her letter to Elizabeth I, but Mary said the picture was not ready.
+After a delay of a few days, Seton left France in November 1560 (presumably with the finished portrait), accompanied by an archer of the Scottish Guard called Alexander Clark, whose loyalty Throckmorton thought he had bought.

 Mary in Scotland

 During the personal reign of Mary in Scotland George had a loyal inscription set in large carved letters and gilded above the entrance to Seton Palace;"UN DIEU, UN FOY, UN ROY, UN LOY"One God for all time: One loyalty to the monarch.
 Lord Seton had dies made by the Edinburgh goldsmith Michael Gilbert to strike gold and silver medals with the same motto, and a monogram with his initials and those of his wife, Isobel Hamilton, "GS-IH," with another motto "Nemo Potest Duobus Dominus Servire," from Matthew 6:24, "No one can serve two masters."

 Mary was unsuccessful in proposing Seton as Provost of Edinburgh again in October 1561.
 Next year she made a better choice by backing Archibald Douglas (II) of Kilspindie, now associated with the success of the Reformation.

 In March 1565, Seton fought a duel with Francis Douglas who was badly injured.
 The Earl of Morton and the Laird of Lethington tried to take legal action so Seton went to France.
 Thomas Randolph, the English diplomat, heard that Mary and Lord Darnley went to Seton Palace and were "bedded" after their marriage at Holyroodhouse.
 Seton returned to Scotland in October 1565, during the Chaseabout Raid.
 He carried arms from France for Queen Mary.
 An English ship, the Aid tried to blockade Leith to prevent him docking, but was repulsed.
 Seton's cargo included three great horses for Darnley.